 If you don’t have enough time to act after seeing the low, you can increase the percentage of battery remaining for these settings.
 This can be especially useful for older batteries, which might not have as much storage capacity.

-Change Low Battery Level Notification
+Change Low, Reserve, Critical Battery Level Notifications

 - Open Power Options by clicking the Start button clicking Control Panel, clicking System and Security, and then clicking Power Options.